 The Ohio Revised Code requires the Township to reserve (encumber) appropriations when individual commitments are made.
-Encumbrances outstanding at year end are carried over, and need not be reappropriated.
+Encumbrances outstanding at year end are canceled, and reappropriated in the subsequent year.

 A summary of 2008 and 2007 budgetary activity appears in Note 3.